kookmin-sw/capstone-2022-36/README.md

 ## 2. Abstract

-In this project, we develop a binary diff tool, mount it on B2R2, a binary analysis platform, and conduct research on binary diff.
+In this project we implements the binary diff tool B2R2-BinDiff, mounts it on B2R2, an open source binary analysis platform, and implements a tool to collect datasets for binary diff.

 Binary analysis is essential to realizing software security.
 This does not simply mean the technology of inferring the existing source code for vulnerability analysis when there is no source code.
 Rather, it has to be performed regardless of whether you have the source code or not, and even if you have the complete source code, binary analysis is essential to obtain binary information.